Kepler was visited by a revelation that was to alter radically the future of astronomy - Carl Sagan

 Kepler was a brilliant thinker and a lucid writer, but he was a disaster as a classroom teacher.
 He mumbled.
 He digressed.
-He was at times utterly incomprehensible.
-He drew only a handful of students his first year at Graz; the next year there were none - Carl Sagan
+He was at times utterly incomprehensible. - Carl Sagan

 It is important that in Kepler’s view the anima terrae is responsible for the weather and also for meteoric phenomena.
 Too much rain, for instance, is an illness of the earth - Wolfgang Pauli